The Crown Law Office is organised to ensure the service provided to its clients is focused, responsive, timely and of high quality.

 Crown Law’s principal asset is its people.
 The Human Resources team is comprised of a Senior HR advisor, a Senior Organisational Development and Capability Advisor, and a Payroll Administrator.
 The team works with a holistic view of the organisation to administer existing policies, provide advice, manage change and develop and implement modernised business strategies to unleash Crown Law’s capacity and capability to deliver on its strategic objectives.

-Finance and Performance Team (Manager and Chief Financial Officer: Maria Manaton)
+Finance and Performance Team (Chief Financial Officer: Maria Manaton)

 The Finance and Performance Team provides financial and non-financial advice and information for Managers, employees and Crown Law’s external stakeholders.
 The Team helps the business to set and measure delivery against performance objectives and to meet the Government’s expectations regarding the use of public resources.
 They also oversee the general accounting and business analysis work programmes designed to support the day-to-day operations of Crown Law.

 Given the nature of Crown Law business, the protection and integrity of information held by the organisation is of the utmost importance.
-The Information and Research Team collectively seeks to ensure that practices surrounding information management are robust and compliant with legislation governing the keeping of records at public sector agencies.
+The Information and Research Group collectively seeks to ensure that practices surrounding information management are robust and compliant with legislation governing the keeping of records at public sector agencies.
+The group comprises the IT, Library and Research, Historical Research and Records teams.

 The Information and Communication Technology (ICT) Team maintains Crown Law’s technological infrastructure, undertaking both business-as-usual and project work.
 A key priority is to align Crown Law ICT systems with an all-of-government (AOG) approach to ICT infrastructure.